mitjafelicijan/rssperado/README.md

 ## Features

-- Fetchs RSS feeds in parallel
+- Fetches RSS feeds in parallel
 - Fetches images from feed
 - Fetches images from OG meta tags as fallback
 - Resizes images to specific dimensions